KCL-BMEIS/OOP/week3B.md

 ```
   ShotgunSequencer solver;
 ```
-or we can use the other constructor when we want to specify this value:
+or we can use the other constructor when we want to specify a different value:
 ```
-  ShotgunSequencer solver (10);
+  ShotgunSequencer solver (5);
 ```